KevinMGranger/monolog/doc/03-utilities.md

 - _Registry_: The `Monolog\Registry` class lets you configure global loggers that you can then statically access from anywhere.
 It is not really a best practice but can help in some older codebases or for ease of use.
+  You can also pass an instance of the registry to anything that expects an array of `names => loggers`.
 - _ErrorHandler_: The `Monolog\ErrorHandler` class allows you to easily register a Logger instance as an exception handler, error handler or fatal error handler.
 - _ErrorLevelActivationStrategy_: Activates a FingersCrossedHandler when a certain log